 To become a City Council candidate, you must complete and file a Declaration of Candidacy, meet the qualifications for the office at the time of filing, and be registered to vote in the City.
 Visit the King County Elections webpage "Running for Office" or read the King County Candidate Manual for more information.

-There is no specified starting date for posting political signs.
+There is no specified starting date for posting campaign signs.
 Here are some sign placement tips:

-- Political signs must comply with the size limitations specified in the temporary signs section of the city code (MICC 19.06.020).
+- Campaign signs must comply with the size limitations specified in the temporary signs section of the city code (MICC 19.06.020).
 Maximum size according to the sign code is six square feet.

-- Political signs can be placed on private property with the permission of the property owner.
+- Campaign signs can be placed on private property with the permission of the property owner.

-- City Staff ask that all political signs be removed within 48 hours after an election.
+- City staff asks that all campaign signs be removed within 48 hours after an election.

 Questions?
 Please contact Deb Estrada, City Clerk at 206.275.7793.